okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ### Registration

 You no longer need the [registration](https://github.com/okta/okta-signin-widget#registration) JavaScript objects in the widget.
 You can add registration into your application by configuring your Okta admin settings for [profile enrollment](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment).
-This process allows users to self register into your application.
+This process allows users to self-register into your application.

 Remove the `registration` object and `features.registration` property that are shown in the following snippet: